fawda123/AWRA_GIS_session/speakers.md

 #### Potential Presenters

-Greg Gearheart - emailed 10/5, responded 10/10, interested - need to follow up
+Greg Gearheart - emailed 10/5, responded 10/10, phone call on 10/20, will work with Erick Burres (Cali Waterboard)

 Matt Jones - emailed 10/6, responded 10/6, no but suggested others